moriss/CSS/README.md

 Your go-to files are:
 flexbox_intro  for further guidence
-Organic : for following a logical sequence of typical things you would like to be able to to using flexbox
+Organic : for following a logical sequence of typical things you would like to be able to achieve using flexbox
-flexbox_snipets:  A short list of code you've used and understood, with explanations
+flexbox_snipets:  A short list of code you've used and understood, with explanations (for quick reerence)

 All three files are used interchangeably